spc476/a09/README.txt

 				Mark a label as being used.
 This is used to supress W0002 warnings.

+			.OPT * OBJ ('TRUE' | 'FALSE')

+				Enable or disable the generation of object code.
+This option is used to define variables for the direct page without
+				actually generating data in the output file.
+				Symbols, however, are defined.
+Default
+				value is TRUE.

 		The following options are only used by the TEST backend.
 		They are otherwise ignored by other backends.
 The following options can appear inside or outside a .TEST directive